Amir-Herzallah/HealthInsurance/README.md

 1. Introduction
-The Insured website is designed to provide a subscription-based health insurance service for individuals and families.
+Insure website is designed to provide a subscription-based health insurance service for individuals and families.
 Users can easily subscribe to organizations offering healthcare coverage.
 This document outlines the project's key features and functionality.

   1.1 Objectives
   The primary objectives of the Insured website are: